knox-dude/next_spotify_bpm_playlist_builder/README.md

-1. Ability to choose which playlists (form with playlist cover and name, checkboxes)
+1. Ability to choose which playlists (form with playlist cover and name, checkboxes) - done
 2. Loading screen during the process
-3. Song component (end result)
+3. Song component (end result) - put in another tab/ use routing.
+Better for sharing results in a real world app.